jmorg-9/StratifyX/README.md

 - `GET /api/watchlists/default`
 - `POST /api/simulate`

-## Current Assumptions
+## Database

-- Market, earnings, and macro catalyst data are mocked in Phase 1 so the system stays runnable without paid feeds.
+The initial PostgreSQL schema is in `packages/db/schema.sql`.

+Optional seed data is in `packages/db/seed.sql`.

+The current app does not require a live PostgreSQL connection because Phase 1 uses mock-backed scanner data.

+## What Works Today

+- dashboard loads ranked trade ideas from the API
+- setup detection runs for the five supplied user-defined setups
-- Authentication is represented in the schema but not yet implemented in the API.
+- stay-in-cash logic is surfaced in the UI
-- The live scanner is still fixture-backed in Phase 1, but it now evaluates your five supplied setups through dedicated detectors.
-- `12H 1-3-1 (Miyagi)` currently uses trigger-bar extremes as the stop approximation because the supplied midpoint-stop rule is still ambiguous.

-## Next Phase Targets
+- catalysts and event risk are shown
+- trade simulation returns sizing and risk/reward preview
+- the project builds and typechecks cleanly

+## Outstanding Work

-- Replace mock feeds with live market/news/calendar providers
+- replace mock data with live market, earnings, and macro-event providers
-- Persist watchlists, scans, trades, and journal entries in PostgreSQL
+- persist watchlists, scans, trades, and journal entries in PostgreSQL
+- add authentication and user-specific data
-- Add authentication, alerts, scheduled scans, and notification delivery
+- implement alert delivery
-- Lock in precise thresholds for fair value gaps, `4H Retrigger` wick confirmation, and `30M ORB` fake-break invalidation
+- define exact thresholds for fair value gaps, wick confirmation, and fake-break invalidation
+- finalize the exact stop logic for `12H 1-3-1 (Miyagi)`

+## Additional Docs

+- `docs/architecture.md`
+- `docs/trading-logic.md`
+- `docs/progress.md`
+- `CHANGELOG.md`